 It’s not just the great weather that makes Georgia a great golf getaway and a popular destination for golf, although it does mean we can play the year-round.
 No, it’s the more than 500 private and public golf courses, among which the finest are arguably those at Georgia’s State Parks from north to south.
 Eight public courses, each set in an area of great natural and scenic beauty with a mix of natural greens, tree-lined or lakefront fairways and a whole host of unique challenges.
 Below, are two suggested golf tours to highlight just some of Georgia State Park’s courses perfect for a day or multi-day trip.

-Start at Highland Walk Golf Course
+Highland Walk Golf Course

 The steep, rolling hills of Highland Walk golf course tumble into sloping Bermuda greens, making the course tricky and perfect for golfers looking to hone in on their accuracy.
 The course is located in Victoria Bryant State Park (Royston).
 Take advantage of the Monday through Friday “All You Can Play” daily rate, offered during peak season (March through November), which includes the green fee with cart.
 Stay overnight in the park’s campground or at the neighboring Tugaloo State Park and book the lodging and green fee package.